 This exhibition includes paintings, sculptures, artefacts, and fine art prints spanning the period of 60 years.
-The artworks are drawn from the extensive collection of more than 2000 individual pieces in the collection of the oldest exhibiting Indigenous art gallery in Australia, Coo-ee Aboriginal Art Gallery, along with works borrowed from a number of prominent private collections.
+The artworks are drawn from the extensive collection of more than 2000 individual pieces in the collection of the oldest exhibiting Indigenous art gallery in Australia, Cooee Art, along with works borrowed from a number of prominent private collections.

 It is planned to continue touring Brazil through 2017 before being shown in Buenos Aires, Argentina, Santiago Chile and other South American capitals.

 2014 – Heroic Narrative – Indigenous Art from the Australian Desert, Sao Paolo, Brazil

 This exhibition was part of the Uluru International festival of Australian food and art held in Brazil 2014.
 Cooee Art worked in conjunction with 2Levels Exhibitions.
 Cooee Art presented an immersive and innovative cross-cultural experience.
 Aboriginal contemporary painting from the Australian Desert, fine dining, classical music, book launch, and public talks.
 More information availible…